play-with-docker/docker-machine-driver-pwd/README.md

 Creating an instance:

 ```
-# Create a session in play-with-docker.com and set env variable
+# Create a session in play-with-docker.com and set the PWD_URL env variable
-docker-machine create -d pwd --pwd-session-id <your pwd session id> node1
+docker-machine create -d pwd --pwd-url <pwd_url> node1
 eval $(docker-machine node1)
 docker ps
 ```

-Alternatively you can set the env variable `PWD_SESSION_ID` to avoid passing it as a flag every time.
+Alternatively you can set the env variable `PWD_URL` to avoid passing it as a flag every time.

 Remove an instance